maxalmonte14/nfl-scores/README.md

 - Refactor!
 Everything turns better when you refactor it.
 - Add some Feature tests.
 Of course this program has a test suite, but I focused on the Unit tests, so adding some features test is a must-do task.
-- Add caching.
-Why making a request when the response will be the same?
 - Speed up.
 Everybody loves fast things.

 ## Contributing